bparanj/crystal/computer/os/linux/hypervisor.md

 ## Hypervisor

 The term **hypervisor** comes from the word "supervisor," which refers to a component in computer systems that manages the execution of processes.
-A **hypervisor** is essentially a "supervisor of supervisors," since it controls multiple operating systems running simultaneously on the same hardware.
+A **hypervisor** is "supervisor of supervisors," since it controls multiple operating systems running simultaneously on the same hardware.

 ### Origin:
 - **Supervisor**: In traditional computing, the **supervisor** refers to the part of the operating system that manages system resources, processes, and memory.
 It ensures the correct operation of the system and oversees individual programs or processes.